dougbutner/web-4/README.md

 Across the globe, one geopolitical pattern seem to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.

-1. Cities (aka Towns, Commonwealths, C, etc.)
+1. Cities (aka Towns, Commonwealths, etc.)
 2. Counties (aka Divisions
 3. Districts (aka States, Provinces)
 4. Nations (aka Countries, States, Republics, etc)